 It's fascinating; the contrast that exists here in Las Vegas.
 Just minutes from the bright lights, zooming traffic and endless tarmac you'll turn a corner to find yourself lost in a desert landscape, complete with towering limestone walls or waves of beautiful sandstone.
 The lifestyle mirrors this same degree of contrast - you can be in complete solitude by day and then surrounded by thousands at night.
-Even on a bland, stay-at-home-movie-night, just being in Vegas is strangely invigorating.
+Even on a bland, stay-at-home-movie-night, just

 another headlamp descent from Potosi...